oliverfoster/adapt-moodle/README.md

 # adapt-responsiveIFrame
-Extension to allow Adapt inside iframes
+Extension to allow Adapt inside iframes.

 Not to be used in production.
 Beginning of a series of fixes to make this possible.